dmitryfedin/jenkins-test/README.md

-# This Jenkins file run node.js project by pipeline on localhost:4000 on slave behind the proxy
+# This Jenkins file runs node.js project by pipeline on localhost:4000 on slave behind the proxy
-### Need install java 11, npm, make dir for jenkins, openssh, login and pass (or rsa) on slave
+### Need to install java 11, npm, make dir for jenkins, openssh, login and pass (or rsa) on the slave

 # Docker containers
 ## Run docker:dind